computexpresslink/cxl-tool/CONTRIBUTING.md

    an opportunity to review them.

 1. **Misc Best Practices:**
-   1. Use a subject prefix of "ndctl PATCH" (or "ndctl PATCH vN" for a new revision).
+   1. Use a subject prefix of "cxl PATCH" (or "cxl PATCH vN" for a new revision).
 This can be automated for a ```git format-patch``` command by setting a repo-local git config setting:
-         ```git config format.subjectprefix "ndctl PATCH"```
+         ```git config format.subjectprefix "cxl PATCH"```

    1. For commit messages: Describe the change and why it was needed.
 Use a
       concise subject line, and a blank line between the subject and the body,